 ALCOHOL-BASED LEATHER DYES

 Alcohol-based dyes are very penetrating with bright colors and good durability over time .
 Unlike a water-based dye, these dyes contain an alcohol-based solvent: they should be used in well-ventilated spaces.
 In case of intensive use, vapor extraction equipment is necessary.
-It is possible to dilute alcohol-based dyes with Fiebing's Dye Reducer to make the shades lighter or thin the dye.
+Alcohol-based dyes can be diluted with Fiebing's Dye Reducer to make the colors lighter or thin the dye.

 ALCOHOL AND OIL BASED LEATHER DYES